My short bio can be found HERE

 Earlier in the Autumn 2012, 80 MINUTES OF FUNK – a split cassette with Curt Crackrach was released (edition of 100).
 40 minutes compiled on my side is a collection of my TV radio and theater work, field recordings and loose experiments cementing it all together into one lengthy journey.

-TUMULT IN CLOUDS (2LP) featuring 19 songs was released on 12.12.12. in the truly limited edition of 300 copies which are available here
+TUMULT IN CLOUDS (2LP) featuring 19 songs was released on 12.12.12. in the truly limited edition of 300 copies which were available here The record is sold out at source.

 In March 2012 I collaborated on Dan Melchior’s record on Northern Spy called Backward Path.